victronenergy/dbus-mqtt/README.md

 Connecting to the Victron MQTT server
 -------------------------------------

 If the MQTT service is enabled, the CCGX will forward all notifications from the CCGX to the Victron MQTT server (mqtt.victronenergy.com).
 All communication is encrypted using SSL.
 You can connect to the MQTT server using your VRM credentials and subscribe to the notifications send by your CCGX.
 It is also possible to send read and write requests to the CCGX.
 You can only receive notifications from systems in your own VRM site list, and to send write requests you need the 'Full Control' permission.
-The 'Monitor Only' permission allows subscription to notifications only.
+This is the default is you have registered the system yourself.
+The 'Monitor Only' permission allows subscription to notifications only (read only access).

-A convenient way to test this is using the mosquitto_sub tool, which is part of mosquitto (on debian linux you need to install the mosquitto-clients package).
+A convenient way to test this is using the mosquitto_sub tool, which is part of Mosquitto (on debian linux you need to install the mosquitto-clients package).

 This command will get you the total system consumption: